A lot of health funds say they offer flexible extras cover. That sounds good, right?

 Cost to 8-year-old pride: Beyond measure

-Flex 60: Major Dental and physio are covered under the $1,000 combined annual limit, so poor Jack can claim the full 60% - or $570 back for his troubles.
-The good news is, Optical has a separate limit of $220 – and he gets 100% back!
-This means Jack’s $200 glasses are fully covered with no out-of-pocket.
+Flex 60: Major Dental and physio are covered under the $1,000 combined annual limit, so Mum and Dad can claim the full 60% - or $570 back for Jack's troubles.
+Optical has a separate limit of $220, which means Jack’s $200 glasses are fully covered with no out-of-pocket.
 Hopefully the new glasses will last him at least until next calendar year, when the annual limit resets.

 The benefits of flexible extras cover

 The Webbers paid $3,100 for various treatment and received $1,940 back from HBF.

 The flexibility of Flex 60 meant they received benefits back on everything they needed treatment for throughout the year.
 Even though their year threw some curveballs, they had peace of mind knowing they were covered.